thejhh/infolog/README.md

 Priority:

 1. Option to delete newest events
-2. Add REMOTE_ADDR into each event
-3. Automatic hostname based "room creation"
-4. Support for nicks/usernames (maybe by color)
+2. Support for nicks/usernames (maybe by color)
-5. Support for adding labels to old events
+3. Support for adding labels to old events
-6. Automatically add labels based on search to new messages?
+4. Automatically add labels based on search to new messages?
-7. HTML anchors to label search
+5. HTML anchors to label search
-8. Select box for predefined labels
+6. Select box for predefined labels

 Wish list: